LeonardoFRNG/LeonardoFRNG/README.md

 ## My hobbies are 📚:

-Sports, like swimming and jogging, and to read books.
+Sports, like swimming or jogging, and to read books.